French conquest of Corsica: Consequences

 The French invasion triggered the Corsican Crisis in British politics.
 Although they sent secret aid to the Corsicans, the British government chose not to act to prevent the island's occupation.
-Paoli had created a liberal Corsican Constitution heavily influenced by that of Britain.
+Paoli created a liberal Corsican Constitution heavily influenced by ideas underpinning the emerging, and famously unwritten, British Constitution.
 He created the most extensive voting franchise in the world, and attempted radical reforms in education.
-Because of Britain's enmity of France, and because the British had historically been supportive of Corsican exiles — Paoli sought to establish an alliance with Great Britain.
+Because of Britain's enmity of France, and because the British had historically been supportive of Corsican exiles – Paoli sought to establish an alliance with Great Britain.
 Britain opened a consulate on the island, but events in Corsica did not feature prominently in Britain until 1768.

 The leader of the Corsican Republic, Pasquale Paoli, went into exile in Britain where he remained until the French Revolution allowed him to return to Corsica.
-British troops subsequently intervened in Corsica between 1794–1796, where they created the Anglo-Corsican Kingdom, and in 1814 when they agreed the Treaty of Bastia.
+British troops subsequently intervened in Corsica between 1794 and 1796, where they created the Anglo-Corsican Kingdom, and in 1814 when they agreed the Treaty of Bastia.
 Following the Congress of Vienna control of the islands were returned to the restored French monarchs.

 The invasion and occupation had even more profound consequences for France itself.
 When Napoleon Bonaparte was born on Corsica in 1769, he automatically became a natural-born French citizen.
 Both his parents Carlo Maria Buonaparte and Maria Letizia Ramolino joined the local resistance and fought against the French to maintain independence, even when Maria was pregnant with him.
 Although raised as a Corsican nationalist, Napoleon gradually turned his loyalties towards the whole of France, serving in the French Army.
 He went on to become ruler of mainland France, adopted the ideals of the French Revolution as his own, and triggered the Napoleonic Wars that devastated much of Europe and changed it permanently.

 Legacy

 To this day, some Corsican nationalists advocate the restoration of the island's republic.
 There are several groups and two nationalist parties (the autonomist Femu a Corsica and the separatist Corsica Libera) active on the island calling for some degree of Corsican autonomy from France or even full independence.
-Some groups that claim to support Corsican independence, such as the National Liberation Front of Corsica, have carried out a ongoing violent campaign since the 1970s that includes bombings and assassinations, usually targeting buildings and officials representing the French government.
+Some groups that claim to support Corsican independence, such as the National Liberation Front of Corsica, have carried out an ongoing violent campaign since the 1970s that includes bombings and assassinations, usually targeting buildings and officials representing the French government.